 Currency Switcher for WooCommerce WordPress plugin extends WooCommerce by adding currency switcher to your shop’s frontend.
-This is an extended version of free Currency Switcher for WooCommerce plugin.

 - Automatic currency exchange rates updates.